clowdr-app/clowdr/docs/auth-setup.md

    - `Name` it something like `Hasura User Sync`
    - Replace the `Script` with the code below
    - Don't forget to `Save changes`
-     This rule creates users in Clowdr's DB via Hasura using the Admin Secret to directly access the `user` table.
+     This rule creates users in Midspace's DB via Hasura using the Admin Secret to directly access the `user` table.

    ```js